Bainsbe/unifyiq/unifyiq/fetchers/README.md

                              dest_path, url_prefix, cron_expr, last_fetched_ts, is_enabled)
  VALUES('unifyiq_slack', 'AIRBYTE', 'SLACK', 'LOCAL', '/tmp/airbyte_local/unifyiq_slack/', 'LOCAL', '[HOME]/unifyiq/fetchers','https://[WORKSPACE].slack.com/', '0 2 * * *', 0, true);
  ~~~~

-## Adding a new fetcher

-1. Setup the source in Airbyte http://localhost:8000
-2. Create a new adapter that extends AirbyteAdapter
-3. Create the necessary metadata tables in the database and add to (schemas)[/schema/database/]
-4. Implement method `parse_jsonl` to parse the json file
-    1. Update the metadata
-    2. Output the JSON using `BaseAdapter.validate_and_write_json` and make sure the required fields are set
-       using `BaseAdapter.set_required_values_in_json`